RCopeland/the-temple-of-beasts/docs/encounters/dinosaur-battle.md

 All creatures will fight to the death, unless they can escape with a corpse (friend or foe).

 The Ankylosaurus will tail attack the nearest enemy.
 The Allosaurus will attempt to pounce the weakest looking enemy.
 The pteranodon will swoop in to make attacks, looking for distracted enemies.

-The swarms move randomly from enemd to enemy
+The swarms move randomly from enemy to enemy.